rus-cert/ssh-u2f-drafts/ssh-u2f.md

 - or the `appId` is an `appIdSub`, the ports are equal `"." reg-name` is a suffix of `host`.

-# U2F Authentication public key
+# U2F Authentication public key {#key}

-The "ssh-u2f-v2" public key represents the server side registration object which will usually be stored in an `authorized_keys` file.
+The "ssh-u2f" public key represents the server side registration object which will usually be stored in an `authorized_keys` file.

 It consists of:

 F> ~~~artwork
-F> string    "ssh-u2f-v2"
+F> string    "ssh-u2f"
 F> string    keyHandle
 F> string    appId
-F> string    ec_public_key
+F> string    u2f_version
-F> ~~~
+F> string    public key blob (contents u2f_version specific) F> ~~~

-ec_public_key is the serialized form of an ECDSA key over P-256:
+TBD: Define IANA registry for U2F version names.
+Each version needs to define the contents of the public key blob.

+# U2F version "U2F_V2"

+The content of the public key blob encodes an ECDSA key over P-256 as an uncompressed x,y-representation of a curve point and is 65 bytes long:

 F> ~~~artwork
 F> byte      point_format 0x04 (uncompressed)